-Whether you choose the thesis or non-thesis option for your MS in computer science, you will emerge as a well-rounded, confident, socially aware, globally focused leader who is ready to solve real-world problems throughout your computer science career.
+Whether you choose the thesis or non-thesis option for your master's degree in computer science, you will emerge as a well-rounded, confident, socially aware, globally focused leader who is ready to solve real-world problems throughout your computer science career.

 No matter what areas of the computer science field interest you most, you’ll find a supportive infrastructure and encouraging environment at WPI.
 Meaningful collaboration with other fields is a deeply held value here, and with our interdisciplinary computer science MS curriculum you’ll be able to forge ahead in diverse areas like medical imaging, systems security, intelligent tutoring, health informatics, and data mining.

 As you fulfill requirements for your master’s degree in computer science, you have the flexibility to choose the right blend of courses to suit your interests and career goals, choosing from courses such as Advanced Systems Architecture, Multimedia Networking, Artificial Intelligence, and Biovisualization.